 Support for Development

-Key Benefits of Using a Jumperoo Walker
+Top Advantages of Using a Jumperoo Walker

-Boosts Motor Skills
+Enhances Motor Skills

 Encourages Independent Play

-Age Guidelines for Using a Jumperoo Safely
+Age Guidelines to Use a Jumperoo Safely

 Signs Your Baby is Ready

-- Holds head up confidently
+- Keeps their head up confidently

-- Shows interest in standing
+- Is interested in standing

-- Enjoys bouncing in your lap
+- Loves bouncing on your lap

-- Has good control of upper body
+- Has good upper body contro

 If you’ve ticked most of these, your baby’s probably ready to jump in!